rooklift/nibbler/README.md

 # TODO

-* Click on move targets to make the move.
+* Move the scroll bar on the main line to show current position if needed (e.g. [this](http://jsfiddle.net/p3kar5bb/322/)).
-* [Move the scroll bar](http://jsfiddle.net/p3kar5bb/322/) on the main line to show current position if needed.
+* When moving manually, the ability to underpromote.
 * Some tree structure of user moves.
 * PV display as a board.
 * Winrate graph.